aslamhus/RectanglePacker/README.md

 ### Metaheuristic

-Run the heuristic multiple times with different starting best guesses, leveraging web workers for efficiency if necessary.
+Run the heuristic multiple times with different starting best guesses, potentially leveraging web workers for efficiency if necessary.
 Develop a method to measure the viability of the solutions, with remaining space as the main criterion.

-Currently, the heuristic iterates downwards from a high initial best guess, reducing the number of columns until a solution is found.
-This means that the optimal solution is sometimes missed.
-Starting with a range of best guesses, some of which purposefully overshoot the bin area, would increase the likelihood of an optimal solution.

 ## Unit Testing

-`RectanglePacker` repo includes a `json` fil of test values with expected outputs.
-You can test both the `PHP` and `JavaScript` algorithm with these test values.
+`RectanglePacker` repo includes a `json` file with an array of test values, each with expected outputs.
+You can test both the `PHP` and `JavaScript` implentations of the algorithm with these test values.

 ### PHPUnit tests